What is Excess Coverage?

 Depending on the circumstances, firms with limited or no prior acts coverage will receive a discount of up to 50 percent on the cost of their first year of PLF Excess Coverage.

 Beginning in 2013, the PLF added a Cyber Liability & Breach Response Endorsement (“Endorsement”) to all PLF Excess Coverage plans.
 The Endorsement provides coverage for information security and privacy liability, privacy breach response services, regulatory defense and penalties, website media content liability, cyber extortion, and crisis management and public relations services.
 The Endorsement covers many claims that would otherwise be excluded under both PLF primary and excess plans.
-The 2024 Cyber Liability and Breach Response Endorsement is available here.
+The current Cyber Liability and Breach Response Endorsement is available here.

 Limits Available